-Anybody with symptoms for coronavirus can get a free test to check if they have the virus.
-This is called an antigen test and will tell you if you currently have a coronavirus infection.
+Anybody with symptoms for coronavirus can get a free PCR test to check if they currently have the virus.

 Who can have a test?

 You can get a test to check if you have coronavirus if:

 - You have any of the three main coronavirus symptoms - a new continuous cough, fever, or, a loss or change to your sense of smell or taste (anosmia).

 - you’ve been asked to get a test by a local council or contact tracers

 - you’re taking part in a government pilot project

 - you’ve been asked to get a test to confirm a positive result